How to Reduce Shipping Costs

 How are Shipping Costs Calculated?

-There are four factors used to calculate delivery costs and it will help every ecommerce business to understand how each works so they can learn how to reduce shipping costs.
+There are four factors used to calculate delivery costs, and they will help every e-commerce business understand how each works so they can learn how to reduce shipping costs.
 These factors reveal ways to reduce shipping costs and are as follows:

 • Package weight